← LordshipLust →

 In Scripture, love is not primarily an emotion but a covenant commitment of the will expressed through sacrificial action.
 The Greek agapē — the highest biblical love — is defined by God's own nature: "God is love" (1 John 4:8).
 It is selfless, unconditional, and active.
 Jesus demonstrates that love is measured not by feeling but by laying down one's life (John 15:13).
 The command to love (Matt 22:37–39) assumes love is a choice, not merely an experience.
 Chesed (lovingkindness) in the Hebrew Scriptures speaks of covenant loyalty — a faithful, steadfast devotion that does not abandon its object regardless of circumstance.

-John 3:16 — "For God so loved the world that he gave his only Son…"
+John 3:16 — "For God so loved the world that He gave His only Son…"

 1 Corinthians 13:4–7 — The anatomy of love: patient, kind, not self-seeking.